cboettig/pdg_control/inst/examples/policycost.md

 ### Simulate
 Now we'll simulate 100 replicates of this stochastic process under the optimal harvest policy determined above.
-We use a modified simulation function that can simulate an alternate policy (the Reed optimum, where policy costs are zero, `opt$D`) and a focal policy, `policycost$D`,
+We use a modified simulation function that can simulate an alternate policy (the Reed optimum, where policy costs are zero, `opt$D` ) and a focal policy, `policycost$D`